-The core of our ecosystem is the HSA, a financial account through which consumers spend and save long-term for healthcare on a taxadvantaged basis.
-We are the integrated HSA platform for 87 health plans, and over 34,000 employer clients.
-Through our Network Partners, we have the potential to reach more than a third of the under-age 65 privately insured population in the United States.
+The core of our ecosystem is the HSA, a financial account through which consumers spend and save long-term for healthcare on a tax-advantaged basis.
+We are the integrated HSA platform for 124 Health Plan and Administrator Partners and over 40,000 employer clients.

 Since our inception in 2002, we have been committed to developing technology solutions that empower healthcare consumers.
 In 2003, we began offering live 24/7/365 consumer support from health saving and spending experts.
-In 2005, we integrated HSAs with our first Health Plan Partner, and in 2006, we were authorized to act as an HSA custodian by the U.S. Department of the Treasury.
+In 2005, we integrated HSAs with our first health plan partner, and in 2006, we were authorized to act as an HSA custodian by the U.S. Department of the Treasury.
 In 2009, we integrated HSAs with multiple health plans of a single large employer, began delivering integrated wellness incentives through an HSA, and partnered with a private health insurance exchange as its preferred HSA partner.
 In 2011, we integrated HSAs, RAs, and investment accounts on one website, and in 2013, our registered investment advisor subsidiary began delivering HSA-specific investment advice online.
 In 2015, we launched our HSA Optimizer, which helps HSA members optimize their accounts based on their individual preferences and goals.
 In 2016, we launched a new feature which provides account holders advance access to funds.

-We generate revenue primarily from three sources: service revenue (previously referred to as account fees), custodial revenue (previously referred to as custodial fees) and interchange revenue (previously referred to card fees).
-We generate service revenue by providing monthly account services on our platform, primarily through multi-year contracts with our Network Partners that are typically three to five years in duration.
-We generate custodial revenue from custodial cash assets deposited with our FDIC-insured custodial depository bank partners and with our insurance company partner, and recordkeeping fees we earn in respect of mutual funds in which our members invest.
-We also generate interchange revenue from interchange fees that we earn on payments that our members make using our physical and virtual payment cards.
+We earn revenue primarily from three sources: service revenue, custodial revenue and interchange revenue.
+We earn service revenue by providing monthly account services on our platform, primarily through contracts with our Network Partners, and custodial agreements with individual members.
+We earn custodial revenue from custodial cash assets deposited with our FDIC-insured custodial depository bank partners and with our insurance company partner, and recordkeeping fees we earn in respect of mutual funds in which our members invest.
+We also earn interchange revenue from interchange fees that we earn on payments that our members make using our physical and virtual payment cards.